JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

 # <a name="AllowFocusRect"></a>AllowFocusRect

-Gets/sets wheter to display the button's focus rectangle.
+Gets/sets whether to display the button's focus rectangle.

 ```
 PROPERTY AllowFocusRect () AS BOOLEAN